A cute husky looking directly at the camera at a tromso husky farm where they do dog sledding

 I’m here to share my honest feedback as someone who loves dog sledding and has done it four times (in Abisko, Rovaniemi, Tromso, and Alta).

-While I enjoyed my dog sledding tour, there were a few things that surprised me compared to other husky sled rides I have done elsewhere, so I’m writing this guide to let you know what to expect on your tour.
+While I enjoyed my dog sledding tour in Rovaniemi, I have to admit that there were a few things that surprised me compared to other husky sled rides I have done elsewhere.
+Not necessarily in a negative way, but just in a “that’s different” way.
+So, I’m writing this guide to let you know what to expect on your tour to avoid any confusion or disappointment.

 Don’t have time for a long read?
 Here are my quick picks for those looking to book something fast.